 6. Pork Tenderloin with Creamy Mushroom Sauce

-Sear the pork, set it aside, then make a fast pan sauce with mushrooms, garlic, cream, and broth.
-Return the pork to the pan to finish cooking and soak up the flavor.
+Sear the pork, set it aside, then make a fast pan sauce with mushrooms, garlic, cream, and broth - for quicker weeknight takes, see pork stir-fry recipe ideas for speedy meals.

 Serve with mashed potatoes or spoon the sauce over pasta.
 Either way, it's rich without being too heavy.